rpy2/rpy2/doc/source/rinterface.rst

 To avoid unpredictable results when using the embedded R, subsequent calls to :func:`initr` will not have any effect.

+The functions :func:`get_initoptions` and :func:`set_initoptions`
+can be used to modify the options.
-Parameters for the initialization are in the module variable `initOptions`.
+Default parameters for the initialization are otherwise in the module variable `initoptions`.

 .. index::
    single: initialize R_HOME